Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/bombs/employment.md

 Conceived as a delivery method for tactical nuclear bombs, Timed Low Angle Drogue Delivery is performed just like it sounds.
-The mode performs a low altitude ingress, transitioning through a 3.5 G pullup into a 45 degree climb profile that allows for a lofted release of a weapon at the top of the climb, allowing an escape attempt as the munition's deployed drogue slows the decent to the target.
+The mode performs a low altitude ingress, transitioning through a 3.5 G pull-up into a 45 degree climb profile that allows for a lofted release of a weapon at the top of the climb, allowing an escape attempt as the munition's deployed drogue slows the decent to the target.
 While originally designed with nuclear intent, the method provides